-July last year is when I left Australia with no intention of returning.
+July last year is when I left Australia to become a nomad with no intention of returning.
 There were a number of reasons I chose to leave, but one of them was my health.
-Unfortunately I am one of those sick people, the ones who always seems to have something wrong with them.
+Unfortunately, I am one of those sick people.
+The ones who always seem to have something wrong with them.
 I have too many diseases and conditions that make life probably a little more challenging for me than the average person.

 One of these issues is my back, which has been giving me grief for years.
-I’d mentioned previously that I was diagnosed with scoliosis at 19, but having looked through old emails that is actually incorrect.
-I found an email between a specialist and myself looking for treatment, and in these emails I was adamant I hadn’t been born with the disease and had developed it over the past few years.
+I’d mentioned previously that I was diagnosed with scoliosis at 19.
+But having looked through old emails, that is actually incorrect.
+I found an email between a specialist and myself looking for treatment.
+In these emails, I was adamant I hadn’t been born with the back disease and had developed it over the past few years.
 I was 22 at the time and had recently been diagnosed, and was obviously very unhappy with the diagnosis.

 I was at a complete loss, I was in absolute agony and didn’t want to have surgery at 22.
-I was active, often in the gym working on my fitness and had recently cleaned myself up to be the healthiest I had ever been, so I didn’t know why this was happening to me now.
-I wasn’t getting the professional guidance I needed, so I started my own path of seeking out professionals to find help.
+I was young and active.
+You would often find me in the gym and I had recently cleaned myself up to be the healthiest I had ever been.
+So I just couldn’t understand why this was happening to me now.
+I wasn’t getting the professional guidance I needed.
+So I started my own path of seeking out professionals to find help.
 I saw a physio who was able to help on a brief level, however I wasn’t seeing the progress I was hoping for.
-He gave me exercises that helped change my physical appearance so it wasn’t so noticeable, but it was not helping the actual cause.
+He gave me exercises that helped change my physical appearance so it wasn’t so noticeable.
+But this was not helping the actual cause.

 After a while I was seeing no progress, and he had also mentioned he didn’t understand why I was in so much pain with such a small curve.
 This frustrated me to the point where I just stopped seeing him, thinking that it should go away on my own and that the pain must be in my head.
 I was sure I could find the root cause and be able to work on it from there, so I decided to wait until I could find the right avenue to take.
 Unfortunately I got worse quite quickly and I ended up losing my job as I was unable to sit in a car for half an hour to drive to work.
 My boss at the time told me I was lying and thought that the xrays I sent through of my spine were fake.